-- 4.1 The Governing Body is responsible for ensuring that the school has a policy in place to meet their statutory obligations with regard to support for pupils with medical conditions and must ensure that the resulting policies, plans, procedures and systems are properly and effectively implemented.
+4.1 The Governing Body is responsible for ensuring that the school has a policy in place to meet their statutory obligations with regard to support for pupils with medical conditions and must ensure that the resulting policies, plans, procedures and systems are properly and effectively implemented.
 The Headteacher will ensure that this policy for supporting pupils with medical conditions is reviewed regularly and is readily accessible to parents, carers and school staff.
-The persons detailed below have responsibilities within this policy: - 4.1.1 The Headteacher has overall responsibility for the implementation of this policy. - 4.1.2 The Headteacher is responsible for ensuring that all staff are aware of this policy for supporting pupils with medical conditions and that sufficient staff are suitably trained to implement the policy and deliver against individual healthcare plans including in emergency situations.
-Training will be assessed and records monitored to ensure suitable training is received and staff meet the agreed level of competency. - 4.1.3 The Student Manager, Laura Whiteman, will organise cover arrangements to ensure an appropriate person is always available to meet the needs of each pupil with medical conditions requiring support in the event of regular staff absence. - 4.1.4 The Pastoral Manager, Fiona Jesson, will provide briefing for supply teachers and induction for new staff. - 4.1.5 All trip leaders will access medical information and where necessary liaise with the pupil, parents, carers and healthcare professionals, to obtain the relevant information for risk assessments.
-This is required to plan to meet the pupils needs, taking reasonable steps to mitigate any risks posed by a pupil's medical conditions', in order to facilitate their participation in visits, holidays and other school activities outside of the normal timetable. - 4.1.6 The IHCP Coordinator, Gemma Hartshorn, is responsible for the development, monitoring, evaluation of and reporting on individual healthcare plans (IHCP) so that the school can effectively support pupils with medical conditions. - 4.1.7 In line with good practice, the school's Leadership Team will ensure the Heads of Year, Pastoral Manager, the IHCP Coordinator and other relevant staff consult with local authorities, health and social care professionals and other support services as well as pupils, parents and carers to ensure that the needs of pupils with medical conditions are properly understood and effectively supported. - 4.2 Staff will only administer prescribed or non-prescribed medication to pupils in accordance with the IHCP procedures for the management of medicines on school premises set out in Appendix C (Protocol for managing medicines in school).
+The persons detailed below have responsibilities within this policy:

-4.3 Where an absence due to a health need exceeds 15 days, the Local Authority is responsible for arranging suitable full time education.
-Farmor's School will work closely with the family and Local Authority to ensure continued provision.
+- 4.1.1 The Headteacher has overall responsibility for the implementation of this policy. - 4.1.2 The Headteacher is responsible for ensuring that all staff are aware of this policy for supporting pupils with medical conditions and that sufficient staff are suitably trained to implement the policy and deliver against individual healthcare plans including in emergency situations.
+Training will be assessed and records monitored to ensure suitable training is received and staff meet the agreed level of competency. - 4.1.3 The Student Manager, will organise cover arrangements to ensure an appropriate person is always available to meet the needs of each pupil with medical conditions requiring support in the event of regular staff absence. - 4.1.4 The Pastoral Manager, will provide briefing for supply teachers and induction for new staff. - 4.1.5 All trip leaders will access medical information and where necessary liaise with the pupil, parents, carers and healthcare professionals, to obtain the relevant information for risk assessments.
+This is required to plan to meet the pupils needs, taking reasonable steps to mitigate any risks posed by a pupil's medical conditions', in order to facilitate their participation in visits, holidays and other school activities outside the normal timetable. - 4.1.6 The IHCP Coordinator, is responsible for the development, monitoring, evaluation of and reporting on individual healthcare plans (IHCP) so that the school can effectively support pupils with medical conditions. - 4.1.7 In line with good practice, the school's Leadership Team will ensure the Heads of Year, the Pastoral Manager, the IHCP Coordinator and other relevant staff consult with local authorities, health and social care professionals and other support services as well as pupils, parents and carers to ensure that the needs of pupils with medical conditions are properly understood and effectively supported. - 4.2 Staff will only administer prescribed or non-prescribed medication to pupils in accordance with the IHCP procedures for the management of medicines on school premises set out in Appendix C (Protocol for managing medicines in school). - 4.3 When a student is unable to attend school for a health reason, even after the school has made adjustments to enable the student to remain at school, then after absence of 15 days the local authority is responsible for arranging suitable full time education.
+In such circumstances, whether the child is in hospital or at home, the school will: - 4.3.1 work with the relevant local authority, relevant agencies and parents to ensure the best outcomes for the student; - 4.3.2 share information with the relevant local authority and the health services as requested;